ABOUT

 (Photo: Lauren A. Pike)

 At the end of the day, my true passion is broadcast journalism.
-I hope to continue exploring my passion and pursue it as a future career.
 I particularly enjoy the production process.
 I’m primarily a video editor, but I’m good with filming as well.
 I also have extensive experience with script writing.

 (Photo: Sarah E. Freeman)